HTTPArchive/almanac.httparchive.org/src/content/en/2019/accessibility.md

   <figcaption>Figure 7.
 What a skip link looks like on google.com.</figcaption>
 </figure>

 It’s hard to accurately determine what a skip link is when analyzing sites.
 For this analysis, if we found an anchor link (`href=#heading1`) within the first 3 links on the page, we defined this as a page with a skip link.
-So, this 14.19% we reported is an upper bound and could be far worse.
+So 14.19% is a strict upper bound.

 ### Shortcuts